-\item[iii)] \textit{Learning}: constructing graphical models can be made whether by a human expert or by learning it automatically.
+\item \textit{Learning}: constructing graphical models can be done either by a human expert or by learning it automatically from data.
 There are many algorithms that model the probability distribution of historical data, returning a graphical model as the solution.
-They are useful since expert knowledge is not always enough to design a proper model.
-Therefore, some authors consider these algorithms as a tool for knowledge discovery.
-Moreover, when constructing models for a specific problem it is possible to use the data-driven approach, using some part of the model provided by an expert, and filling the details automatically, by fitting the model to data.
-The important number of success stories in the recent years resulted in some authors, such as Koller and Friedman in their textbook, claiming that models produced by this process are usually much better than those purely hand constructed.
+They are really useful, since experts knowledge is not always enough to design a proper model.
+Therefore, some authors consider these algorithms a tool for knowledge discovery.
+Moreover, when constructing models for a specific problem, it is possible to use the data-driven approach, using some part of the model provided by an expert and filling the details automatically, by fitting the model to data.
+The large number of success stories claimed using this approach in recent years has resulted in some authors, such as Koller and Friedman, claiming that models produced by this process are usually much better than those purely hand constructed.

 \end{itemize}